These Were the Hottest S&P 500 Stocks of the Year

 The top 25 stocks in the S&P 500 this year might be dominated by tech names taking off on the AI trade, but big-time market beaters can be found in the industrials and materials sectors, too.

 First, a quick recap: A volatile spring sell-off (sparked by the "Liberation Day" tariff shock in April) couldn't stop the bull market from stampeding through 2025.
-Indeed, thanks to a strong outlook for corporate earnings and the continued frenzy over AI infrastructure spending, equities are set to end the year at record levels.
+Thanks to a strong outlook for corporate earnings and the continued frenzy about AI infrastructure spending, equities are set to end the year at record levels.

 From just $107.88 $24.99 for Kiplinger Personal Finance